JasonEtco/create-an-issue/README.md

 ### Custom templates

 Don't want to use `.github/ISSUE_TEMPLATE.md`?
-You can pass an argument pointing the action to a different template:
+You can pass an input pointing the action to a different template:

 ```yaml
 steps: